 What is Opioid Stewardship?

-Opioid stewardship describes the steps taken by a community to monitor, evaluate, and improve use of opioids for pain management for the purpose of supporting and protecting human life.
+Opioid stewardship describes the steps taken by a community to monitor, evaluate, and improve use of opioids for the purpose of supporting and protecting human life.
 While opioid stewardship is everyone’s responsibility, it looks a little different for each community member.

 For providers, it means staying up-to-date on the current body of evidence behind best prescribing practices and communicating this information to patients.
 For patients, it means practicing safe handling, storage, and disposal of opioids, as well as considering alternative pain-management practices recommended by providers.